 Although each of the data access points (AT&T and Verizon) have battery backup built in for 911 purposes, I have the ability to also have the Mikrotik router configured for multiple WANs and switch from the primary AT&T service to Verizon in case of a data failure on AT&T. More to come on this.

 The town has committed to extend fiber to every house in the community so that all children have the same opportunity to succeed as if they live in a metropolitan area.
 We are looking forward to this with guarded optimism.
 It seems like a ambitious task to connect every household in a small rural town spread over thousands of acres and miles of country road.
 However, the offer is for Gigabit service for $70 per month.
 Can’t wait!

 Living at the “end of the line” has proved challenging at times.
 We do loose wired services (electricity and wired phone) when we least expect it.
 Thus, the AT&T WHPI Service may remain as a main house phone and backup internet.
+The Mikrotik router can be configured for 2 WAN and auto switch-over should the primary feed fail.
 Time will only tell.